apache/druid/druid-0.23-release-notes.md

 (#11643)
 (#11738)
+(#11710)

 ### Improvements to SQL user experience

 This release includes several additional improvements for SQL:

 - You no longer need to include a trailing slash `/` for JDBC connections to druid (#11737)
+- You can now use scans to as outer queries (#11831)
+- Added a class to sanitize JDBC exceptions and to log them (#11843)
+- Added type headers to response format to make it easier for clients to interpret the results of SQL queries (#11914)

 ## Coordinator/Overlord